 Stress can bring out the worst — or the best — in a person.
 What makes the difference?
-How well we tap into stress-management tools — including healthy attitude, physical exercise, and relaxation strategies — how well we practice assertiveness and cognitive flexibility, and how well we cooperate and communicate with our support system, a.k.a. our family.
+How well we tap into stress-management tools — including healthy attitude, physical exercise, and relaxation strategies — how well we practice assertiveness and cognitive flexibility, and how well we cooperate and develop family communication strategies.

 Stress Factors for a Family in Quarantine

 The most common and dangerous family stressors right now are:

 - overload of information